-Being registered breeders ourselves, we use our stud dogs in our own breeding program and have produced healthy, conformationally and mentally sound puppies that have grown to be cherished family companions and therapy dogs for people living with depression, anxiety and autism.
+Being registered breeders ourselves, we use our stud dogs in our own breeding program.
+They have produced healthy, conformationally and mentally sound puppies that have grown to be cherished family companions and therapy dogs for people living with depression, anxiety and autism.

-Our stud dogs are selected for their non-shedding coats and produce puppies with curly and fleece coats that are often suitable for allergy sufferers.
+Our top stud dogs are prized for their non-shedding teddy bear coats, calm temperaments and for producing puppies with hypoallergenic curly and fleece coats.

-After considering things like health, temperament, size and coat type of the stud, you might like to research what colours your breeding female carries and what colours the stud dog produces.
+After considering things like health, temperament, size and coat type of the stud, research what colours your breeding female carries and what colours the stud dog produces.
 Having an understanding of the DNA results from your stud will allow you to determine what colours he will produce when paired with your bitch.

 What colours does the stud carry?